-Formerly CCED 400.
+Formerly ECED 400.
 This course involves independent work on a selected topic under the direction of members of the Early Childhood Education Department.
-Limited to two courses per student.
-Prerequisite: approval of the Department Chair and Division Dean.
+Limited to two courses per

-ECED-401 Practicum I in Child Care Education 3 Credit Hours
+ECED 280 Practicum I in Early Childhood Education 3 Credits

-Formerly CCED 401.
 The student is placed at one early childhood setting, which could include: an early school grade, a child care center, or a Head Start program.
 The age group for this practicum is one of the following: B-3, 3-5, or 5-8.
 The student works under the supervision of a lead teacher for 150 hours per semester.
 The student keeps a journal and completes written observations.
 Student interns participate in a variety of experiences reflective of the community.
 Field experiences begin with observation and increase to planning activities for individuals or small groups as well as management of the whole group for a portion of the placement.
 A grade of B- or higher is required for graduation.

-Prerequisite: ECED 102 Development in Early Childhood (formerly CCED 102) completed with a grade of C or higher.
-Pre/Co-requisite: ECED 111 Early Childhood Curriculum: A Multicultural Perspective (formerly CCED 111).
-Co-requisite: ECED 407 Seminar I in Child Care Education.
+Prerequisite: ECED 102 Development in Early Childhood completed with a grade of C or higher and ECED 111 Early Childhood Curriculum: A Multicultural Perspective.
+Co-requisite: ECED 285 Seminar I in Early Childhood Education.